turanszkij/WickedEngine/README.md

 // Declare main component once per application:
 MainComponent main;

-// Set the window to render to like this: main.SetWindow(hWnd);
+// Assign window that you will render to: main.SetWindow(hWnd);

 // Run the application: